A Drâa Valley Oasis: The Essential Travel Guide to Agdz

 Shop at the Thursday market

-Taking place each Thursday, this open-air souk is a lively event that draws in villagers from the surrounding communities.
-They come not only to pick up essential supplies but also to sell their homemade goods and fresh produce.
+Locals come not only to pick up essential supplies but also to sell their homemade goods and fresh produce.
 It’s a great place to get a feel for local commerce, as well as photograph stalls with spices, dates and olives piled high.
-In one corner of the souk, you’ll find the butcher's stalls, where locals gather to select the freshest cuts of lamb, beef and poultry for their evening meals.

-Things to do in Agdz
+Best things to do in Agdz

 Explore the palmeraie

-Backed by the tajine-shaped summit of Jebel Kissane, the Agdz Oasis is a wonderful place to experience local agriculture.
-It’s irrigated by a network of small canals known as “seguias”, which have been used for centuries in this part of Morocco.
 With its shady palm trees and welcoming locals, the palmeraie is a captivating spot to escape to on hot summer days.
-Hire a local guide in Agdz for a more immersive experience and to help translate with the farmers you meet along the way.
+Hire a local guide in Agdz for a more immersive experience and to help translate with the agricultural workers you meet along the way.

 Take a dip at the Tizgui Waterfall

-Things to do in Agdz
+Best things to do in Agdz

 Drive through the Drâa Valley

 Agdz serves as a gateway for exploring the Drâa Valley, with one of the most magnificent stretches being the 95-kilometre road connecting to Zagora.
 Along the way, there are several opportunities to get off the N9 and explore the palm-dotted villages that fringe the banks of the Oued Drâa.
-In Zagora, you can browse the bustling souks and soak in the laid-back ambiance of this Amazigh community before continuing to M’Hamid, the gateway to the Erg Chigaga dunes.

 Watch the sunset over Jebel Kissane

-As the sun begins to dip below the horizon, head up the hill towards the government building that stands prominently atop the rise overlooking Agdz.
-From here, you'll be treated to sweeping vistas of the surrounding landscape, with the majestic Jebel Kissane mountain forming a stunning backdrop.
-It’s the perfect way to end a day in Agdz and appreciate the natural beauty of this hidden corner of Morocco.
+As the sun begins to sink toward the horizon, head up the hill towards the government building that stands prominently atop the rise overlooking Agdz.
+From here, you'll be treated to sweeping views of the surrounding landscape, with the majestic Jebel Kissane mountain forming a stunning backdrop.

-Ultimate Travel Guide to Agdz
+Travel guide to Agdz

 How to get to Agdz